mmr116/terraform-mongodb-atlas-deployment-azure/README.md

 # terraform-mongodb-atlas-deployment-azure

 # Overview:

 This repository contains Terraform configuration files for deploying resources to MongoDB Atlas on the Azure Cloud.
-The example provided here deploys a dedicated MongoDB cluster in a multi-region setup.
+The example provided here deploys a dedicated MongoDB cluster in a multi-region setup with vertical scaling and backup enabled.

 # Assumptions:

 Terraform version:

 Terraform v1.8.2 (installed on CentOS Linux release 8.5.2111)